 The labour law in Slovakia is regulated mainly by the Labour Code Act No. 311/2001 Coll.
 The Labour Code governs the terms and conditions of employment such as working hours, holidays and rest periods, wages, overtime, employment relationships, and labour protection.
-The other acts that govern employment relationships are the Social Insurance Act and Employment Services Act.
+The other act that governs employment relationships is the Social Insurance Act, 2003..

 Hours & Pay Regulations

 Working time is a period of time in which an employee is available to the employer, performs work, and performs duties in accordance with the employment contract.
 In order to determine the scope of working time and the distribution of working time, a week shall be 7 consecutive days.

 The standard hours of work of an employee are not more than 8 hours a day or 40 hours per week.
 An employee’s average weekly working time including overtime may not exceed 48 hours.

 Shift Work – Working time can be organized by the employer in a manner of two-shift work regime or three-shift work regime.
 A work regime in which work is carried out continuously for all days of the week is a continuous work regime.

 The working time of an employee, whose working time is scheduled in such a manner that they regularly alternate working in both shifts under a two-shift work pattern, must not be more than 38 and 3/4 hours per week (exclusive of overtime), and the working time for a three-shift or continuous work pattern must not be more than 37 and 1/2 hours per week (exclusive of overtime).
 Labour Code Act No. 311/2001 Coll. § 85, 90.

 The employer is obliged to notify the employee of the schedule of working hours at least one week in advance and is valid for at least one week.